Statement from the Friends of the Edwards Public Library

 What Can I Do?

-VOTE – Show up to vote at the town meeting on May 2 (10am at Norris School) in order to get the override onto the ballot.
+VOTE – Show up to vote at the town meeting on May 2 (10am at Norris School).
 Vote for the override on the ballot on May 19.
+It MUST pass at both the Town Meeting and the ballot to succeed.
+Learn more about the ballot measures and recommendations from Choose Southampton

 Updates on the FY27 Budget Override